JonFlowers-onelogin/codechallenge/README.md

 ## Build Instructions:

-Thsi is  a swift package with no xcodeproect included.
+This is  a swift package with no xcodeproect included.
 Developed with Xcode 12.5.

 The project can be built via Xcode or from command line.